Forum Discussion

 TIP: Create a "Pick One" Question with Multiple Correct Answers

-But suppose you want users to identify an object in an image, and the image includes more than one of those objects?
+But what if there's more than one right answer to a question, and you only want the user to choose one?
+Or what if you want the user to identify something in an image, and the image includes more than one of those objects?

 This is just one example of how useful off-slide items can be!